KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

     content:
       -
         type: text
         text: 'Since my initial purchase, I am sitting at a solid 15x as the coin price sits around $15 USD.
 In fact, the coin reached $40 dollars at one point before coming back to reality.
 Not a bad run for only being around for like a week.
 But is this wild-west action sustainable?
-Will Million make yo millions or fill your saddle-bags with holes?'
+Will Million make you millions or fill your saddle-bags with holes?'
   -
     type: heading
     attrs: